danphenderson/BlockOpt.jl/docs/src/tutorials/simple.md

 We have configured drivers `d1` and `d2` to use updates (6.1.a) and (6.1.d).

-Next we create the objective function trace plot with the Julia `Plots` package.
+Next, we create the objective function trace plot with the Julia `Plots` package.
 The plotted data may be accessed using `f_vals(s1) and f_vals(s2)`.

 ```julia-repl